Skip to Content

 7. Lisbon, Portugal

 The bulk of the gay scene can be found along R.de Barroca.
 The Gay Bar 106 pulls no punches.
 Even its name doesn't mess around, letting you know exactly what it is.
-Inside, its soft and lush lighting feels so inviting that you just can't help but feel right at home when you arrive.
+Inside, its soft and lush lighting feels so inviting that you can't help but feel right at home when you arrive.
 Another gem is The Bar TRS3, which is an adorable little bear haven.
-It's a little cosier than some of the other gay bars of Lisbon, but its charm and atmosphere more than make up for its small size.
+It's a little cozier than some of the other gay bars of Lisbon, but its charm and atmosphere more than makeup for its small size.

 One of the most famous gay hotels in Lisbon is The Late Birds, only a stone's throw away from all the main gay venues.
-It offers luxurious spas, relaxing pools, and definitely one of the best places to base yourself in the city.
+It offers luxurious spas, relaxing pools, and is one of the best places to base yourself in the city.
+Read our Lisbon gay travel guide for more invaluable info about the Portuguese capital's gay scene.

 For great weather and a fun gay scene, head to Lisbon